 But not with me.

 Here’s how it goes: Before you walk out to see your partner, I’ll give gentle guidance on how to do it and what to expect.
-Mostly I want you to forget that you’re being photographed (& sometimes video’d too) and just enjoy the moment with your significant other.
+Mostly I want you to forget that you’re being photographed (& sometimes mic’d and video recorded too) and just enjoy the moment with your significant other.

 Even after all that, if you’re still wondering what are the REAL, TRUE pros and cons of doing First Look?
 Let’s get to my personal and professional opinions on the subject, starting with the pros: